Is our God not so gracious?

 Though Rahab was a prostitute, once living in defiance to the one true God, she was obedient to protect the Israelites then turned from her false gods as well as her way of life.

-Ruth left behind her homeland and her Moabite gods to live with her mother in law saying, “Your people will be my people; your God will be my God.”
-Her purposeful honor of Naomi in obedience to her directives set her redemption in motion as she was, in essence, faithfully following God.
+Ruth left behind her homeland and her Moabite gods to live with her mother-in-law saying, “Your people will be my people; your God will be my God.”
+Those weren’t mere words.
+Her purposeful honor of Naomi in obedience to her directives set her redemption in motion as she was, in essence, faithfully following God upon she had set her heart and her life.

 When David was confronted with his sin by Nathan, he didn’t lash out in anger at him, deny his sin, or make excuses for it; God softened His heart and he was humble before the Lord as he repented.